Nottinghamshire v Northants: Riki Wessels blasts 107 to give hosts commanding lead

 The hosts resumed on 19-0, a lead of 91, after 20 wickets had fallen on the first day and it took the counter-attacking of Wessels and Patel to put bat on top of ball.

-Patel set the tone, hitting 12 fours and a six in his 59-ball innings, before Wessels followed the 69 he scored in the first-innings with an incredible display of ball-striking.
+Patel set the tone, hitting 12 fours and a six in his 59-ball innings, before Wessels followed the 69 he scored in the first-innings.

+An incredible display of ball-striking helped him pass the career landmark of 10,000 first-class runs.

-The weather stopped Notts from really cementing their advantage, but with two days left they will be confident of adding to their 35-point gap at the top of Division Two.
+The weather stopped Notts from really cementing their advantage but, with two days left, they will be confident of adding to their 35-point gap at the top of Division Two.